paulfioravanti/legacy_app/README.md

 If you're using Travis for continuous integration testing, do the following (without the `{{ }}`):

-Create encrypted travis variables for your Heroku API key and Repo name:
+Create encrypted travis variables for your database values:

     $ gem install travis
     $ travis encrypt DB_NAME={{YOUR_DB_NAME_UNDER_TEST}} # eg: sample_app_test